Financial Assistance Options

 • Do not live or get treatments in certain states (Massachusetts or Rhode Island)

-*Patients may use the OCREVUS Co-pay Program for their infusion costs if they are receiving their medicine from the Genentech Patient Foundation.
+*Patients may use the OCREVUS Co-pay Program for their drug administration costs if they are receiving their medicine from the Genentech Patient Foundation.

 All participants are responsible for reporting the receipt of all Programs’ benefits as required by any insurer or by law.
 The Programs are only valid in the United States and U.S. Territories and are void where prohibited by law.
 The Drug Co-pay Program shall follow state restrictions in relation to AB-rated generic equivalents (e.g., MA, CA) where applicable.
-The Administration Co-pay Program is not valid for Massachusetts or Rhode Island residents.
+The Administration Co-pay Program is not valid for patients who reside or receive treatment in a restricted state (e.g. Massachusetts or Rhode Island).
 No party may seek reimbursement for all or any part of the benefit received through the Programs.
 The value of the Programs is intended exclusively for the benefit of the patient.
 The funds made available through the Programs may only be used to reduce the out-of-pocket costs for the patient enrolled in the Programs.
 The Programs are not intended for the benefit of third parties, including without limitation third party payers, pharmacy benefit managers, or their agents.
 If Genentech determines that a third party has implemented programs that adjust patient cost-sharing obligations based on the availability of support under the Programs and/or excludes the assistance provided under the Programs from counting towards the patient’s deductible or out-of-pocket cost limitations, Genentech may impose a per fill cap on the cost-sharing assistance available under the Programs.
-Submission of true and accurate information is a requirement for eligibility and Genentech reserves the right to disqualify patients who do not comply from Genentech programs.
+Submission of true and accurate information is a requirement for eligibility and Genentech reserves the right to disqualify patients who do not comply with Genentech Program Terms and Conditions.
 Genentech reserves the right to rescind, revoke or amend the Programs without notice at any time.

 Additional terms and conditions apply.
 Please visit the co-pay Program website for the full list of Terms and Conditions.